fullers/diabetictracker/README.md

 ```
 ## Getting Started

-* Use git clone to copy this git hub
+* Use git clone to copy this git hub.

-* Open the command line and navigate to the folder when you cloned the files
+* Open the command line and navigate to the folder when you cloned the files.
 	* Run `npm install` in terminal or command line to install dependencies.
 	* Use run  `node server.js` to start the application.
 * use localhost:3000 in your browser to access this application.